 Getting an Arizona divorce can be costly.
 However, how much you spend will depend on the type of divorce.
 A contested divorce with protracted proceedings will definitely cost more than an uncontested one.
 While there are no set rates, it is possible to get an approximate cost estimate based on historical averages of what divorcees spend on their cases.

 According to some estimates, the average divorce case can cost as much as a new car.
 However, people typically do not spend more than $10,000 per spouse.

 While costs will largely depend on attorney’s fees, most people do not realize it right away, but there are other costs to consider as well.
-Divorces that go all the way to trial will incur third party expenses for such things as depositions, a child custody evaluator, a business appraiser and forensic accountants to present financial data to court.
-If the couple is separating with children, then the divorced parents will have to attend a Parent Information Program class.
-If the divorce diverts to a private mediator, then that will be an additional cost for the mediator who typically charges an hourly rate.
+Divorces that go all the way to trial will incur third party expenses for such things as depositions, a child custody evaluator, a business appraiser, and forensic accountants to present financial data to court.
+If the couple is divorcing with children, then the divorced parents will have to attend a Parent Information Program class.
+If the divorce diverts to a private divorce mediator, then that will be an additional cost for the mediator who typically charges an hourly rate.

 How Much Does A Divorce Lawyer Cost In Arizona?

 Most of the expenses will come from the attorneys.
-Consider for example, the average cost of a divorce lawyer in Scottsdale.
+Consider, for example, the average cost of a divorce lawyer in Scottsdale.
 Family lawyers in the Scottsdale area charge between $250 and $550 per hour on average.
 If you hire an immensely experienced lawyer in Arizona, the cost can be as much as $400 to $750 per hour.
 In addition to the hourly rate, some lawyers also charge extra for drafting letters, printing documents, travel time, mailing, stamps and so on.
 Divorce lawyer fees in Arizona can total a combined average of about $20,000 per divorce.
 However, there is no assurance that fees come in higher or lower than this figure because every divorce is truly unique.